AhmedHeikall/Filmpire/README.md

 - user authentication,
 - light and dark mode,
-- API calls with axios and Redux(RTQ),
+- API calls with Axios and Redux(RTQ),
 - actors and movie details page,
 - watchlist and list of favorite movies,
 - movie search functionality,